 Girl Needs Her Pretty Boots

 What kind of woman would I be it I didn’t show you some of these?

 These are a cute slip on ankle boot with a slight heal but solid.
 Great for wearing comfortable shoe BUT also looking a bit more put together.
 Personal favorite color is the Taupe.

 Wedge’s are coming back and these boots wont leave you feeling left out.

 I could pull out a few more but I will stop there… Your welcome.

 Are Much Boots Worth The Investment?

-Sure I can buy 7 pair of those cheap boots for every one of those muck boots.
-BUT I couldn’t do heavy jobs in them and petty soon my feet where getting wet because of the cracks.
+Sure I can buy 7 pairs of those cheap boots for every one of those muck boots.
+BUT I couldn’t do heavy jobs in them and petty soon my feet were getting wet because of the cracks.